22 FAQs about trusts for children and other family members.

-5. Can I set up a bare trust secretly, so that my child doesn't know about it and so does not take control of the assets at age 18?
+5. Can I set up a bare trust secretly, so that the beneficiary does not take control of the assets at age 18?

 You can set up a bare trust without telling the beneficiary, though this could cause complications if the child has a substantial income (or capital gains) on which tax is payable.

 However, the trustees must inform the child of the trust's existence once the child reaches the age of 18.

 6. What is the tax treatment of a bare trust?

 The tax treatment of a bare trust depends on whether the assets are put into trust by a parent of the beneficiary (or beneficiaries) or by someone else.

 If you put assets into a bare trust for someone who is not your child, the income and capital gains are taxed as the beneficiary's income and gains.
 This can be very advantageous: for example, a child's income may well be less than the annual personal and dividend allowance, and so tax-free.
 Similarly, any capital gains realised in a particular year might well be less than the annual capital gains tax allowance, and so also tax-free.

 If assets, such as savings, are put into a bare trust by a parent, the situation is different.
 If income of more than £100 is produced, the entire income is taxed as the parent's income, not the child's, until the child reaches 18 or marries, whichever happens earlier.
 The £100 rule applies separately to each parent.

 For inheritance tax purposes, putting assets into a bare trust is treated as a 'potentially exempt transfer'.
 If you put assets into a bare trust, and survive for at least seven years, there will be no inheritance tax charge.
 Nor are the trust assets 'relevant property' so there is no ten-yearly charge.